 Why Are Heavy Periods After 40 Linked to Endometriosis?

 Have you noticed your period getting heavier and more unpredictable in your 40s?
-This could be a sign of endometriosis.
-Endometriosis affects 2 to 10 percent of women between 25 and 40.
+Why are heavy periods after 40 linked to endometriosis?
+These are important questions, and yes – this could be a sign of endometriosis, as this condition affects 2 to 10 percent of women between 25 and 40.
 But, the risk jumps up after 40, during perimenopause.

 So, what’s the connection between heavy periods and endometriosis?
 And why is it so important to understand?